 - Dies must be purchased and are not included with the machine

-Finally we have the Silhouette Portrait 2 which comes with bluetooth and autoblade.
-This machine uses that same Silhouette Studio software as the Camero 4 and is compatible with both Mac and Pc’s.
+Finally, we have the Silhouette Portrait 2 which comes with BlueTooth and autoblade.
+This machine uses that same Silhouette Studio software as the Cameo 4 and is compatible with both Mac and Pc’s.

 It is great for encouraging children to be creative as they can create a range of crafts made from a variety of materials.
 These include cardstock, paper, adhesive vinyl, vellum, magnet paper, heat transfer material and fabrics up to 12″ wide.

 When connected to the online store you can download lots of designs and fonts to cut and it comes with 50 exclusive digital designs, however it is recommended that you read the user manual beforehand.